SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

 are copied when they are passed around in your code.
-For example, consider the following code, which keeps track of the temperature of a room and the temperature of the oven in that room.
+For example, consider the following code, which keeps track of the temperature of a room and the temperature of the oven in that room:

 .. testcode:: structures